Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Supports older systems to run older authentication methods like PAP, within a TLS tunnel
 		- *Requires a certificate on the 802.1x server but not the clients*

+## Questions
+Which three pieces of information are needed for WPA2-Enterprise mode?
+1. IP of RADIUS Server
+2. Port of RADIUS Server
+3. Shared Secret

+What are the three modes of WPA3?
+1. Enhanced open mode
+2. SAE mode
+3. Enterprise mode
 ## Secure ports
 FTPS: port 990
 SRTP: port 5004